stestagg/temp-onnx/js/react_native/e2e/ios/OnnxruntimeModuleExampleUITests/readme.md

-The code in this directory is a placeholder file required for detox test build in the Onnxruntime project.
+is a placeholder file required for detox test build in the Onnxruntime project.
 It does not contain any actual code or functionality.